The Hottest Spots to Visit in Chicago

 Main Floor of the Famous Field Museum in Chicago with Sue, the Most Complete T Rex Ever Found

-The Field Museum's permanent collection features a wide variety of specimens and artifacts, including impressive displays on Ancient Egyptian culture and the cultures of North, Central and South America.
+The Field Museum's permanent collection features a wide variety of specimens and artifacts, including impressive displays of Ancient Egyptian culture and the cultures of North, Central, and South America.
 "Sue," the world's largest and most complete Tyrannosaurus rex skeleton, is a popular main attraction.
 Special rotating exhibits take place on a regular basis, providing visitors with a constantly changing experience.

 6. Wrigley Field